miratcan/kaydet/README.md

 ## Short Entries

-Record your daily thoughts and experiences by typing them as a parameter in the terminal. "logme" automatically saves your entry to a file dedicated to the current day, along with a timestamp.
+Record your daily thoughts and experiences by typing them as a parameter in the terminal. "kaydet" automatically saves your entry to a file dedicated to the current day, along with a timestamp.

-    $ logme "I am very good with my kids today :)"
+    $ kaydet "I am very good with my kids today :)"
-    > Entry added to: /Users/mirat/.logme/2023-08-02.txt
+    > Entry added to: /Users/mirat/.kaydet/2023-08-02.txt

 ## Long Entries

-If you don't give any parameters to "logme" it opens your favourite text editor to allow you to create long entries.
+If you don't give any parameters to "kaydet" it opens your favourite text editor to allow you to create long entries.

-    $ logme
+    $ kaydet

 ## Time-Stamped Entries